 To achieve this purpose, we have set ourselves five objectives.
 These can be viewed in more detail on our Corporate Journey page.

 These five objectives are supported by a strategic approach to Value for Money.
-This will enable us to increase our capacity to deliver our purpose by doing the right things, in the right way, using the right investment.
+This enables us to increase our capacity to deliver our purpose by doing the right things, in the right way, using the right investment.

-Our residents and leaseholders know what's important to them when it comes to the work we do in their homes and neighborhoods.
+Our tenants know what's important to them when it comes to the work we do in their homes and neighbourhoods.
 They understand what we need from a contractor, so we believe their involvement in our Procurement Group is vital to its success.

-Our team of trained residents and leaseholders are involved throughout the process, ensuring that the needs and priorities of our customers are taken into account, and that our money is spent in the right places.
+Our team of trained tenants are involved throughout the process, ensuring the needs and priorities of our tenants are taken into account, and that our money is spent in the right places.

-We use lots of different contractors who provide services, including cleaning, grounds maintenance, repairs, IT and even recruitment.
-Our trained volunteers help us to write specifications for contracts, review tender documents and also interview and recommend new contractors.
-They work in partnership with us to ensure that contractors are properly evaluated through performance reviews and are delivering to our high standards and providing best value.
+We use a lot of different contractors who provide services, including cleaning, grounds maintenance, repairs, IT and even recruitment.
+Our trained volunteers help us to write specifications for contracts, review tender documents, and also interview and recommend new contractors.
+They work in partnership with us to ensure that contractors are properly evaluated through performance reviews, and are delivering to our high standards and providing best value.

 Modern slavery statement

 We're committed to an ethical approach to all our work, and expect our suppliers, partners and contractors to meet our standards.
-As a community based housing association, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
-Read our modern slavery statement.
+As a community-based housing association, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.